If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Benzodiazepines are central nervous system depressants that alter the levels of the neurotransmitter GABA (gamma-aminobutyric acid) to slow down neural communication in the brain and body.

 Benzos are usually prescribed to people with anxiety disorders and seizure disorders like epilepsy to reduce their symptoms.
 As effective as these drugs are, they’re equally as addictive and can produce mind-altering side effects when taken in high doses.
-Today, our Palm Springs drug rehab is looking into whether benzodiazepines can cause hallucinations and why.
+Today, our Palm Springs rehab center is looking into whether benzodiazepines can cause hallucinations and why.

 What Are Hallucinations?